GeomScale/volesti/doc/cpp_interface.md

 ```
 For V-polytopes use flag `-f2` before the `.ext` file.
 In all cases use flag `-v` to print the excecutional time.

-## Using the SOS-solver to solve Polynomial Envelope Problems.
+## Using the SOS-solver for Polynomial Envelope problems

 Navigate to the SOS solver and compile: